SANTIAGO DE CUBA

 the government to divide the island into two administrative

-regions, so that Santiago de Cuba remained as the capital city
+regions, so that Santiago de Cuba remained as the capital

 of the province Oriente until the 17th century (from 1522 to